apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

    <autoscale_with_virtual_router.html#autoscale-policies>`_.

 -  ScaleDown policies: The policies for ScaleDown action.
-When all of the conditions in one of the ScaleDown policies are met, CloudStack will destroy a VM instance in the group if the number of VMs is larger than Min Instance.
+When all of the conditions in one of the ScaleDown policies are met, CloudStack will expunge a VM instance in the group if the number of VMs is larger than Min Instance.

    For more information, see `“AutoScale policies”